Infective Endocarditis

 What is infective endocarditis?

-Infective endocarditis (also known as bacterial endocarditis) is an infection of the valves and inner lining of the heart (called the endocardium).
-It happens when bacteria or other organisms from the skin, mouth, intestines or urinary tract enter the bloodstream (usually during a dental or medical procedure) and infect the heart.
+Infective endocarditis (also known as bacterial endocarditis) is a type of infection.
+It occurs in the valves and inner lining of the heart (called the endocardium).
+It is not common but can happen if bacteria from another part of your body enter the bloodstream.

 CAUSES & RISK FACTORS